Singer

 with a sublime mezzo soprano, full of nuances, she captivated everyone with her phrasing and musicality“

-Praised by critics for her stage presence and acting ability, Solgerd Isalv is working predominantly in Germany on a freelance basis but has also worked in several Scandinavian opera houses such as GöteborgsOperan, Norrlandsoperan, Vaasan Ooppera and Wermland Opera.
-For her performance of Cherubino at State Theatre Nuremberg she was nominated as the best upcoming female singer of the year in the magazine Opernwelt.
+Praised by critics and directors for her vocal and acting abilities alike, Solgerd Isalv is working predominantly in Germany but has also sung in Armenia, Belgium, Italy, Russia and in several Scandinavian opera and concert houses.
+During her time in the Young Artist’s Programme at the Bavarian State Theatre Nuremberg, she was nominated as the best upcoming female singer of the year in the leading German magazine “Opernwelt” for her performance of Cherubino, Le nozze di Figaro.

-Her wide ranging concert repertoire includes Beethoven’s Ninth Symphony, Bernstein’s Symphony No1, Brahm’s Alto Rhapsody, Elgar‘s Sea Pictures, Mendelssohn’s Lobgesang, Mahler’s Kindertotenlieder and Rückertlieder, Ravel‘s Shéhérazade, Wagner’s Wesendonck Lieder as well as music by Haydn, A. Mahler, Nystroem, Rangström, R. Strauss and Weill.
-Her wide sacred repertoire includes works by J.S.Bach as well as later composers; with the Moscow Symphony Orchestra she recently sang Mendelssohn’s St. Paul conducted by Pavel Kogan, for example.
-She also sang the Swedish premiere of “Message from the Soul” written and conducted by A. Wurtz.
+Her wide ranging concert repertoire includes Beethoven’s Ninth Symphony, Bernstein’s Symphony No1, Brahm’s Alto Rhapsody, Elgar‘s Sea Pictures, Mahler’s Kindertotenlieder and Rückertlieder, Martin’s Les Béatitudes, Mendelssohn’s Lobgesang, Ravel‘s Shéhérazade, Wagner’s Wesendonck Lieder as well as music by Handel, Haydn, A. Mahler, Nystroem, Rangström, R. Strauss and Weill.
+Her wide sacred repertoire includes works by J.S.Bach as well as later composers; with the Moscow Symphony Orchestra she sang Mendelssohn’s St. Paul conducted by Pavel Kogan. (see complete repertoire list, above)

 Solgerd Isalv has received numerous grants during her studies and early career, which include the prestigous Swedish Wagner Scholarship, as well as scholarships from the Royal Swedish Academy of Music and the Swedish Arts Grants Committee.

 For the seasons 2014/15 and 2015/16 Solgerd Isalv was a member of the Nuremberg Young Artists Programme and then continued as a member of the fest-ensemble.
-At the State Theatre Nuremberg she sang important parts as Charlotte in die Soldaten, Wellgunde, Zweite Norn, Zweite Dame, Hänsel und Cherubino as well as Orlofsky, Giovanna, The Innkeeper and Feodor in Boris Godunov and Mercedes.
+At the State Theatre Nuremberg she sang important parts as Charlotte in die Soldaten, Wellgunde, Zweite Norn, Zweite Dame, Hänsel und Cherubino as well as Orlofsky, The Innkeeper and Feodor in Boris Godunov.
 She also covered Isabella in L’italiana in Algeri and Carmen.

-As a freelance mezzo-soprano Solgerd Isalv signed her first professional contracts with Skånska Operan and Göteborgs Operan.
+Still a student Solgerd Isalv signed her first professional contracts with Skånska Operan and Göteborgs Operan.
 Soon after she successfully presented her German debut, performing the title role in the Rape of Lucretia at the Kammeroper Schloß Rheinsberg.
 This led to her first German guest engagement at the Theater in Gera/Altenburg.
 She also sang Lucretia in the same production at the Miskolci Nemzetközi Operafesztivál in Hungary.

 Actor